Applied Economics (AEC)

 Equivalent to: AEC 250

-An introductory applied microeconomics course focused on the unique challenges of agricultural and food systems.
-Topics include rational choice theory, models of supply and demand, and price formation, with particular attention on markets for agricultural and food products.
-Additional topics include market interdependencies, government policy, the behavior of firms, and market structure within agricultural and food systems.
+Examines the unique challenges of agricultural and food systems and their economic consequences.
+Applies rational choice theory, models of supply and demand, and models of market structure, with particular attention on price formation for agricultural and food products.
+Analyzes how market interdependencies, government policy, the behavior of firms, and market structure within agricultural and food systems affects performance of the U.S. agri-food system.

 Attributes: CPSI – Bacc Core, Perspectives, Social Processes & Institutions